anthuz/lanaya_v2/README.md

 ##Add pages and blog post
 You can add pages or blog post from `/content/create`.
 Just fill in information in the form and press the create button.
 Title is the header of the page, key is a field to make the page/post unique, type can be page or post, filter can be plain(just text) or bbcode(some characters in the text will translate to html code).

+You can view all the pages you have add at `http://localhost/lanaya_refinstall/content`.
+Here you can see their ID, name and who the creator is.
+You can also delete and edit pages/posts.
+If you want to use one of those pages in the menu you have to link to their id!
+For example:

+	'examle-navbar' => array(
+	  'about'     => array('url'=>'4', 'label'=>'Home'),
+	),

+This will add a menu with one link to the home page wich has id 4.
+You can also use Routing to create a better url to the page

+All blog post can be viewed on the page `/blog`.

 ##An example controller
 Look at the example `https://github.com/anthuz/lanaya_v2/tree/master/site/controllers/CCMycontroller/CCMycontroller.php`.